-Created 11 years ago, updated 4 months ago
+Created 11 years ago, updated a year ago

 This table shows working age population that has a disability and Employment, unemployment, economic activity and inactivity rates by disability (includes Equalities Act Core disabled, DDA & work-limiting disabled)